 The Clinical Psychology Registrar program is a two-year full time equivalent program which involves clinical psychology practice, supervision, and continuing professional development.

 - Students are eligible to apply to AHPRA's Psychology Board of Australia, seeking approval to undertake the Registrar program once they have been granted full registration.

 - Upon graduation, students are eligible for membership of the APS College of Clinical Psychologists, and Associate Membership of the Australian Clinical Psychology Association (ACPA) if they are completing supervised clinical practice.

 - The basic eligibility criteria in order to be appointed as a PBA Authorised Supervisor, is three years of full registration.

-- In regards to international equivalency for accreditation and registration of the DCP/MSc and DCP & PhD, students are advised to contact the relevant accreditation and registration bodies in their own country for accurate advice.
+- In regards to international equivalency for accreditation and registration of the MCP and MCP & PhD, students are advised to contact the relevant accreditation and registration bodies in their own country for accurate advice.

-- However, with careful selection of clinical placements and additional clinical placements hours DCP/MSc graduates can meet UK standards.
-Those students who upgrade to a DCP & PhD, can meet US and Canadian standards.
+- However, with careful selection of clinical placements and additional clinical placements hours, MCP & PhD graduates can meet UK, US and Canadian standards.

-- At admission to the DCP/MSc and DCP&PhD program, students must have demonstrated english language proficiency at IELTS academic level 7, that is a minimum overall score of 7, and a minimum score of 7 in each band, if their tertiary qualification was not completed in Australia or obtained from a University or other institution where the language of instruction was not English.
+- At admission to the MCP and MCP&PhD programme, students must have demonstrated English language proficiency at IELTS academic level 7 - that is, a minimum overall score of 7, and a minimum score of 7 in each band - if their tertiary qualification was not completed in Australia or obtained from a University or other institution where the language of instruction was not English.

 - It is also a requirement for registration with the Psychology Board of Australia (PsyBA) and Australian Health Practitioner Regulation Agency (AHPRA), that applicants seeking registration must be able to demonstrate English language skills at IELTS academic level 7.
 Noting test results from examinations will generally need to be obtained within two years prior to applying for registration.